 - November 15th for a January graduation

 - February 15th for a May graduation

 - March 15th for an August graduation

 HONORS AT GRADUATION

-Honors at graduation are awarded to students whose cumulative quality point index meets the following criteria: MSEd & MST with Distinction 3.80 MBA with Distinction 3.85
+Honors at graduation are awarded to students whose cumulative quality point index meets the following criteria:

+M.S.
+Ed. and MST with Distinction 3.80

+MBA with Distinction 3.85

+MPA-CJ with Distinction 3.85